 In 2014, a community campaign preserved the Garde’s legacy as a pre-eminent movie house with a new state-of-the-art 4k digital cinema and eight-channel surround-sound system.
 Under the brand The Garde Cinema, the real movie palace experience, new, contemporary, independent and classic films are showcased on the giant Garde movie screen.

-The Mercer Building is currently home to New London Main Street, Garde offices and
+The Mercer Building is currently home to classroom space for the ISAAC School and Garde offices.

 The Meridian Building houses commercial and non-profit enterprises.

-The “Garde cottage” on the corner of State and Huntington streets is currently available for lease for complementary uses.
+The “Garde cottage” on the corner of State and Huntington streets is currently home to Title IX: A Bookstore.

 Performing Arts and Cinema: The Garde presents the best in performing arts including national Broadway musical tours, headliner entertainment, dance, opera, family and special events and authors.
 Contemporary, classic and independent film, as well as movie premieres, are featured on a giant screen with state-of-the-art digital projection.